Fed buys $10.9 billion of mortgage bonds, sells none

-NEW YORK The Federal Reserve bought $10.901 billion of agency mortgage-backed securities in the week
+NEW YORK (Reuters) - The Federal Reserve bought $10.901 billion of agency mortgage-backed securities in the week

 from Sep.
 29 to Oct.
 5, compared with $11.225 billion purchased the previous week, the New York Federal Reserve Bank said on Thursday.